CSMMLab/DLRT-Net/README.md

 ## Codebase for the Tensorflow DLRT training implementation with rank adaption.
 The NeurIPS publication to this work can be found at [Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations](https://arxiv.org/abs/2205.13571)

-Code supplement for all dense neural network experiments of the arXiv Preprint

 ### Usage

 1. create a python virtual environment (pyenv or conda).
 If you are using no virtual environment, please be aware of